bikegirl/cosc2325.notes/lectures/assignments/Lab1/lab1-memory-unit.rst

 ..  literalinclude::    /code/Memory/tests/test_memory.cpp
     :linenos:

-This test code uses the Catch.hpp_ testing system.
+This test code uses the Catch_ testing system.
 You will need to set up a project,as discussed in class, so these tests run properly.
 You also need to make sure the following commands work: